psylink-me/psylink/README.md

 Currently in R&D phase, specification constantly changing.
 This describes the hardware version 0.5.1 and software from 2021-05-08.

-- Application: Train an AI to understand your muscle signals by pressing keys on the keyboard at the exact time you make certain movements with the other arm.
-The movements will produce electrical signals which are captured by this device and fed to the AI.
-After training the AI on this data, the AI will press the keys for you just by evaluating your muscle signals.
+- Application: A human input device based on muscle signals, where an AI maps the signals to the keys one intends to press.
+It knows one's intentions from a training step during which one presses keys at the exact same time one makes movements with the limb that uses the device.
+The correlations between signals and keys are used to train the AI, so it can predict the keys based on muscle signals alone.
 - Features:
     - Battery-powered
     - Wireless, using Bluetooth Low Energy (BLE)